faiuwle/CK2GED/README.md

 directory.

 Report any problems to the Paradox Interactive Forums thread: https://forum.paradoxplaza.com/forum/index.php?threads/tool-script-to-export-family-trees-from-your-savefile.1037854/.
 I probably need you to upload your save and tell me what mods you are using.

+ck2\_title\_history:

+Place copies of the following files into the same directory:
+  - ck2\_title\_history
+  - settings.py
+  - datatypes.py
+  - gamedata.py
+  - titlehistorybrowser.py
+  - the .ck2 file you wish to browse

+Open settings.py and make sure that ck2\_install\_dir and mod\_dir are set to your CK@ install directory and the directory where you install mods, respectively.
+The other options do no matter.

+Run ck2\_title\_history, and follow the prompts.
+When finished, it will launch the title browser interface, where you can type commands and see the results.
+Start by typing "help" to get a help message telling you what commands are recognized.
+You should then be able to use the browser to browse title histories.

+Report any problems to the Paradox Interactive Forums thread: https://forum.paradoxplaza.com/forum/index.php?threads/tool-script-to-export-family-trees-from-your-savefile.1037854/.
+I probably need you to upload your save and tell me what mods you are using, and what you were doing when the problem happened.

 ----------------------------------------------------------------------
 Credits: